Calathea fasciata (Goeppertia fasciata) Indoor Care, Propagation and Problems

 Temperature and Humidity

-Calathea fasciata requires high humidity (50% to 80%) inorder to thrive.
+Calathea fasciata requires a humidity of 60% to 80% to thrive.
 Low humidity causes the plant to develop brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of the plant.

-To increase humidity, set the pot on a wet pebble tray, use acool mist humidifier or grow the plant in the bathroom or other moist areas in the home where humidity is high if there is adequate lighting.
+To increase humidity, set the pot on a wet pebble tray, use acool mist humidifier or grow the plant in the bathroom or other moist areas in the home if there is adequate lighting.
 Check out these techniques on how to raise humidity for houseplants.

 Fertilizer